 The BSAC diver training scheme is designed to build confidence and self-reliance, whilst keeping safety uppermost.
-Diving skills are taught progressively so that each new experience is built upon step by step.
+Diving skills are taught progressively so that each new experience is built upon previously learned steps.
 The training programme is built around the needs of those people training with the club and availability of suitably qualified instructors.
 The programme is reasonably flexible to allow for the life commitments of the trainees.
 Training usually takes place in the swimming pool, at one of the local coastal dive sites or in the quarry at Boddam depending on the depth and conditions required for the particular training exercise.

 Training is free to club members (other than nominal fees for workbooks, pool attendance and equipment hire).